Bentspoke Brewing Co: Beers

 and the "Descent" Russian Imperial Stout (15+% alc/vol).

 Awards

 In March 2019, Bentspoke won two medals at the International Brewing Awards in London, a gold medal for their "Barley Griffin" Pale Ale and a silver medal for their "Crankshaft" IPA.
-This was the second time in a row that Bentspoke had been awarded a gold and a silver medal at the show.
+This was the second consecutive time that Bentspoke had been awarded a gold and a silver medal at the show.

 In May 2019, Bentspoke's "Barley Griffin" Pale Ale was also awarded the "Small Pack Ale Champion's Trophy" at the International Brewing Awards.

 In May 2021, Bentspoke's "Sprocket" IPA was awarded the "Best Traditional IPA Trophy" at the Australian International Beer Awards.